 Translating Your Current License

-You may think that, after some time in Japan, you could have a decent crack at translating your own license and while it may be a good exercise to try, in order to change your license you must get an official translation from either the Japanese embassy of your country or from the Japan Automobile Federation (JAF).
+In order to get a Japanese license, you must get an official translation of your home country’s license from either the Japanese embassy of your country or from the Japan Automobile Federation (JAF).

 Japan Automobile Federation – Shimane Branch